Donald · Central Belt

 OS maps: OS Landranger 58

-Mobile signal: Good signal on summit; EE and Vodafone reliable.
+Mobile signal: Coverage is solid; EE and Vodafone reliable.
 Fine Ochils viewpoint above Rumbling Bridge.

 Current conditions